lducas/SchnorrGate/README.md

 I wish to recall that this claim of polynomial time factoring is not particularly new: it was announced at Eurocrypt 2009 [Sch09].
 This claim has so far not been published at a peer-reviewed conference or journal.

-The approach itself is much older [Sch91] (Schnorr even makes mention of  an article of Brillhard and Morrison [MB75]).
-It has been very influencial (and hence, seriously explored, e.g. [Ver10]), but successful applications are in fact outside the realm of factoring.
+The approach itself is even older, dating from 1991, already from Schnorr [Sch91] (Schnorr even makes mention of  an article of Brillhard and Morrison [MB75]).
+It has been very influential (and hence, seriously explored, e.g. [Ver10]), but successful applications are in fact outside the realm of factoring.
 It is an inspiring serendipity story.

-The particular construction of lattice was further explored by Adleman [Adl95], attempting to prove that some lattice problems (SVP) are at least as hard as factoring.
-Ajtai [Ajt98], while attempting to complete the goal of Adleman, instead found a proof that lattice problems are NP-hard.
+The particular construction of lattice was further explored by Adleman [Adl95], attempting to prove that some lattice problems (SVP, the Shortest Vector Problem) are at least as hard as factoring.
+Ajtai [Ajt98], while attempting to complete the initial goal of Adleman, instead found a proof of a much stronger statement: namely that SVP is NP-hard.

-This construction made other appearances, for example in relation to the abc conjecture [Bri14].
+This construction made other appearances, for example in relation to the _abc_ conjecture [Bri14].
 A variant over number fields is also central to some recent study of reduction algorithm for module lattices [LPSW19].

 Another interesting variant of this lattice construction is the following: replace real logarithm by discrete logarithm.
 Chor and Rivest constructed a cryptosystem based on such lattices [CR88].
-Stripping out all the crypto, and studying asymptotics, Cecile Pierrot and I [DP18] reinterpreted their algorithm as a lattice decoding algorithm (BDD).
+Stripping out all the crypto, and studying asymptotic, Cecile Pierrot and I [DP18] reinterpreted their algorithm as a lattice decoding algorithm (BDD).
 It is based on the reciprocal of Schnorr's idea, namely use an easy factoring instance to solve lattice problems.

-**Acknowlegments:** There is not much work behind the script itself.
-Most of the credit for this implementation goes to sage developers and maintainers, and to the FPLLL team (https://github.com/fplll/) for the underlying lattice reduction software.
-I'm also thankful to Daniele Micciancio, Curtis Bright and Damien Stehle for precious comments and references on the history and related works.
-We should also thank Len Adleman for sharing his draft from 1995.
+**Acknowledgments:** There is not much work behind the script itself.
+Most of the credit for this implementation goes to SageMath [Sage] developers and maintainers, and to the FPLLL team [fplll] for the underlying lattice reduction software.
+I'm also grateful to Daniele Micciancio, Curtis Bright, Damien Stehle, and Dima Pasechnik, for precious comments and references.
+We should also thank Len Adleman for sharing his draft [Adl95].

 ## References

 [CR88] <br />
 **A knapsack-type public key cryptosystem based on arithmetic in finite fields** <br />
-_B Chor, RL Rivest_ <br />
+_B.
+Chor, R.L.
+Rivest_ <br />
 http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.309.9452&rep=rep1&type=pdf

 [MB75] <br />
 **A method of factoring and the factorization of F7** <br />
-_J Brillhart, MA Morrison_ <br />
+_J.
+Brillhart, MA Morrison_ <br />
 Math.
 Comp, 1975.

 [Sch91] <br />
 **Factoring integers and computing discrete logarithms via diophantine approximation** <br />
-_Claus Peter Schnorr_ <br />
+_C.
+P. Schnorr_ <br />
 https://link.springer.com/chapter/10.1007/3-540-46416-6_24

 [Adl95] <br />